 - Ahmed Abbas (DoS) "The challenge of securing future food production for aquaculture species: maternal, developmental and adaptational responses to multistressors"

-- Chris Dwane (2nd supervisor) “Assessing the vulnerability of aquatic invertebrates to climate change”
+- Chris Dwane (DoS) “Assessing the vulnerability of aquatic invertebrates to climate change”

 - Ziad Ibbini (2nd supervisor) "Assessing Sensitivity to Fluctuating Temperatures in Marine Animals"

 - Eleanor Gilbert (2nd supervisor) "Characterising the function of the apical organ in the early diverging metazoan Nematostella vectensis"

 - Ali Noth (4th supervisor) "Mitigating the impacts of climate change, emerging disease and invasive species on native amphibian populations in the UK"

 - Ellis Moloney (3rd supervisor) "Extremophiles in a changing world: the mechanistic bases of stress resistance in rotifers and tardigrades"

 I have supervised >60 undergraduate and masters students.
 Examples of project supervision include the following topics: